tarunmahashwari/tarunmahashwari/README.md

 - 🔭 I’m currently working on exploring robotics.
 - 🌱 I’m currently learning AI and Machine Learning and TensorFlow.
-- 👯 I’m looking to collaborate on Upcoming War between atheist and optimist.
+- 👯 I’m looking to collaborate on Upcoming War between atheist and theist.
 - 🤔 I’m looking for help with meditation.
 - 💬 Ask me about God.
 - 📫 How to reach me: http://tarunmahashwari.wordpress.com